cozmo8691/food-app-next/README.md

-Next boilerplate - using Prisma and Tailwind.
+WIP App to track food waste

-Based on the [Frontendmasters.com](https://frontendmasters.com/) workshop tutorial by Scott Moss.
+Built using Next.js Prisma and Tailwind.